Dudi Sela: Juniors: 2000–03

-Seal played his first junior match in 1999 at the age of 14 at a grade 5 tournament in Greece.
+Sela played his first junior match in 1999 at the age of 14 at a grade 5 tournament in Greece.
 In 2000 Sela won in doubles play with Idan Ben-Harosh in the Haifa International and in Corfu, Greece.
 In 2001 he won in doubles with Maor Zirkin reached the finals in singles play at the Israel International.
 He won his first singles title in Van Keeken of the Netherlands.
 He won in both singles and doubles (with Michael Ryderstedt) at the Fischer Junior Open.

 In 2002, Sela reached the quarterfinals in the Australian Open Junior Competition and was in the top eight at the French Open Juniors.
 He won at Beaulieu Sur Mer.
 In 2003, his final year as a junior, he reached the quarterfinals at the Roland Garros Junior singles competition and won the French Open 2003 doubles title with partner Győrgy Balázs of Hungary.
 He made it to the semifinals at the US Open Junior Championships and won the Australia F1 tournament in Tasmania.
 In July he triumphed at the Togliatti competition in Russia, resulting in a new ATP ranking of 256.

 Sela's highest junior world rankings were No. 9 in the ITF singles rankings (in 2002) and No. 16 in doubles.